 - Databricks workspace (specified as

-databricks://<profileName>.
-For more information on configuring a Databricks CLI, see the GitHub README.
+databricks://<profileName>, a Databricks CLI profile.
 This works only in workspaces for which the Databricks MLflow Tracking Server is enabled; contact Databricks if interested.

-You can log data to runs using either the MLflow Python or REST API.
+You can log data to runs using the MLflow Python, R, Java, or REST API.
 This section shows the Python API.

 mlflow.set_tracking_uri() connects to a tracking URI.
 You can also set the

 MLFLOW_TRACKING_URI environment variable to have MLflow find a URI from there.
 In both cases,